 How do the Earth mats help in grounding?

-As an important part of the substation grounding system the earth mats:
+As an important part of the substation grounding system, earth mats should:

-- Ensure the safety of workmen against electrical shocks by keeping the touch potential and earth potential in the switchyard under any earth fault condition within safe limits.
+1) Ensure safety against electrical shocks by keeping the touch and earth potential in the switchyard under any earth fault condition within safe limits.

-- Provide neutral Earthing or ground connection to connect the neutrals of stat connected to transformer’s winding to earth.
+2) Provide neutral earthing or ground connection to connect the neutrals of stat connected to transformer’s winding.

-- Arrange for a path to discharge the charge between phase and ground using Earthing switches.
+4) Arrange a path to discharge the charge between phase and ground using Earthing switches.

-- Provide Equipment Earthing or earth connections to structures of the substation and other non-current carrying metallic parts in the sub-station.
+5) Provide equipment earthing or earth connections to the substation and other non-current carrying metallic parts in the sub-station.